-Differences between adjustable and fixed rate loans
+Differences between fixed and adjustable loans

 Have questions about mortgage loans?
 Call us at (773) 774-9040 Ext 121.
 It's our job to answer these questions and many others, so we're happy to help!